vivlabs/instaclone/README.md

   instaclone install || (rm -rf ./node_modules && npm install && instaclone publish)
 ```

+Note that in normal scenarios, the installed files are symlinked to the read-only cache.
+If you want to `npm install` after doing an `instaclone install`, use
+`instaclone install --copy` instead, and all files will be copied instead.

 ## Maturity

-Started as a one-day hack, but it's been improved a bit.
+Started as a one-day hack, but it should now be fairly workable.
-It works well in at least one continuous build environment with directories of about 50K files synced regularly.
+It performs well in at least one continuous build environment with directories of about 50K files synced regularly.

 ## Caveats